FoamScience/mixer-bayesian-optimization/README.md

 ## Next steps

-Validation trials were also performed to evaluate how well the surrogate model can predict outcomes without actually running case, and it does pretty well around frontier points.
+Validation trials were also performed to evaluate how well the surrogate model can predict outcomes without actually running cases, and it does pretty well around frontier points.

-Unfortunately Ax only supports linear parameter constraints so we have to look for other ways to enforce the relationship between the tilting angle and height of the blades with the shaft radius.
+Unfortunately Ax only supports linear parameter constraints so we have to look for other ways to enforce the relationship between the blade tilting angle and height of the blades with the shaft radius.